top of page

 FRANK DISCUSSIONS.
 MEANINGFUL CHANGE.

+Let's Talk About X was founded by two experienced teachers.
 We're passionate about teaching practical strategies to create a safer, more inclusive society.
 Our training takes an intersectional approach and is designed in consultation with people from diverse backgrounds and experiences.

 consent educator